MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 Regardless where the DSC Resource is defined, the DSC Resource must be listed in the [DscResourcesToExport][04] property of a module manifest (`.psd1`) file.
-The [Get-DscResource][05] cmdlet, the [Import-DSCResource] dynamic keyword, and DSC itself, when compiling a DSC Configuration, will fail if the DSC Resource isn't listed a manifest.
+The [Get-DscResource][05] cmdlet, the [Import-DSCResource] dynamic keyword, and DSC itself, when compiling a DSC Configuration, will fail if the DSC Resource isn't listed as a manifest.

 For more information on creating a module manifest, see [New-ModuleManifest][06].
 For more information on the settings of a module manifest, see [about_Module_Manifests][07].